Sarjak0308/Java-Sem4-Codes/README.md

 21.Write a Java program to create a base class BankAccount with methods deposit() and withdraw().
 Create two subclasses SavingsAccount and CheckingAccount.
 Override the withdraw() method in each subclass to impose different withdrawal limits and fees.

+22. Write a java program to find the factorial of a number entered by the user.

+23. Write a java program to find sum of digits in a given number.